stelzch/zotero.koplugin/DEVELOPER.md

 	- Workaround: long click should present a list of all attachments
 	- Plan: define an order/default attachment?
 What does desktop client do?

-- [] Collection deletion not implemented yet; currently requires complete re-sync
+- [x] Collection deletion not implemented yet; currently requires complete re-sync

+	- [] Basic implementation working: but for nested collections there are still issues

+- [] Deleting annotations on Zotero does not seem to propagate to KOReader plugin if it already had been synced before deletion